francoataffarel/PPPwn-PS4Browser_not_only/README.md

 ## TO DO

-- Display the result in real-time on the browser screen.
+- [x] Display the result in real-time on the browser screen.
+(Done! via /output)
-- Display the result in real-time in the output of the command execution.
-- Create UML diagrams explaining the process.
+- []] Create UML diagrams explaining the process.